— Topics —

 I personally think that if you don't want to eat breakfast, that's fine, but isn't it important to eat lunch and dinner in a balanced manner with a moderate amount of carbohydrates to maintain good health and reduce the risk of obesity?

-(3)Also, in my theory, the problem of obesity implies a higher base weight, and
+(3)In my theory, the problem of obesity implies a higher set-point weight, and

 References: